by Glynis Sherwood MEd

 Child Abuse: Pathological Syndrome of Family Interaction, Arthur Green, Richard Gaines and Alice Sandgrund, The American Journal of Psychiatry, 2015

-Need help with scapegoating?
+Need help healing from family scapegoating?
 Click here to visit my Scapegoat Counselling page

 Counselling is available by Video worldwide.

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, specializes in recovery from Scapegoating, Low Self Esteem, Anxiety, Depression, Grief and Addictive Behaviors.
+Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, specializes in recovery from Family Scapegoating, Low Self Esteem, Anxiety, Relationship problems, Grief and Addictive Behaviors.